 The Key Nutrients Your Body Needs When You Exercise

 Many people decide to start to running marathons, triathlons or lifting weights, thinking the only thing they need to change with their diet is to increase carbs, protein and calories to fuel their increased activity.
 Unfortunately, it is a lot more complicated than this.
 If you don't give your body the right nutrients it needs, you put your it at risk of deficiency, and even injury.
+We dive deep into exercise nutrition.

 We know that exercise has a myriad of other benefits, be it on our cardiovascular, respiratory, metabolism, nervous & hormonal systems.
 Exercise also releases endorphins and gives us a ‘high’, which can make it rather addictive.
 As addictions go, this is one of the better ones, however one thing gym bunnies need to be aware of is that fuelling the body properly is even more important when you work out often.
 This is because the more you exercise, the more you respire, and respiring uses up more nutrients.